Pavelhaj93/eConTest/FE/README.md

 # eContracting

-Based on combination of React, Bootstrap v4.x, React Bootstrap and Typescript ❤️ Some components are using MobX for local state managament.
+Based on combination of React, Bootstrap v4.x, React Bootstrap and Typescript ❤️ Some components are using MobX for local state management.
 For maximum compatibility with IE11, older version of MobX is used.

 ## Setup